 Virgin Atlantic Carry-On Weight Limit

-Virgin Atlantic requires carry-on bags to weigh less than 10 kg (22 lbs.).
 However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
-The weight issue applies to checked baggage more than carry-on bags, since they weigh your checked bags when you check in for you flight.
+The weight issue applies to checked baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.